TSO932/AoC/README.md

 ----

-The versions in this repository are running in Visual Studio Code with [Microsoft .NET Core SDK3.0.100](https://dotnet.microsoft.com/download) installed.
+The versions in this repository are running in [Visual Studio Code](https://code.visualstudio.com/) with [Microsoft .NET Core SDK](https://dotnet.microsoft.com/download) installed (currently version 3.0.100)

 For 2019 Day 12 Part 2 took a shortcut at the end and used https://www.calculatorsoup.com/calculators/math/lcm.php to calculate the lowest common multiple of the answers (one for each dimension).